Big Three (San Antonio Spurs): Tim Duncan

 Before being selected number one overall by the San Antonio Spurs, Tim Duncan played college basketball for four years at Wake Forest.
 He was a two-time Atlantic Coast Conference (ACC) Men's Basketball Player of the Year, three-time NABC Defensive Player of the Year, and MVP of the 1996 ACC tournament.
 Duncan also won numerous national player of the year awards for his senior season at Wake Forest and was a two-time consensus first-team All-American.
 In 1996, Duncan led the ACC in scoring, rebounding, field goal percentage and blocked shots, becoming the first player in ACC history to do so.
 Wake Forest had a 97–31 record during his four years there.
 Duncan left Wake Forest as the all-time NCAA rebounding leader at the time.
 Duncan is one of only ten players to leave college with more than 2,000 career points and 1,500 career rebounds.
 He was also the first player in NCAA history to reach 1,500 points, 1,000 rebounds, 400 blocked shots and 200 assists.

 The Spurs had an array of talent that collided with a fateful stroke of injury.
-In the 1996–97 NBA season, general manager Gregg Popovich (hired for the position in 1994 after having served as an assistant from 1988-1992) fired head coach Bob Hill after the team was 3–15 to start the year, one that saw David Robinson play six games before breaking his foot.
+In the 1996–97 NBA season, general manager Gregg Popovich (hired for the position in 1994 after having served as an assistant from 1988 to 1992) fired head coach Bob Hill after the team was 3–15 to start the year, one that saw David Robinson play six games before breaking his foot.
 Popovich, appointing himself as head coach, would lead them to a 20–62 record for dead last in the NBA, which resulted in them having the first overall pick in the 1997 NBA draft.
 With first overall pick in the 1997 NBA draft, the Spurs selected Duncan, joining David Robinson to form a frontcourt known as the "Twin Towers".
 The "Twin Towers" won two NBA titles during their six seasons together—in 1999 and 2003—with Duncan winning NBA Finals MVP both times.
 Duncan also was named NBA MVP during his final two seasons with David Robinson and was named to the All-NBA First Team in each of his six seasons.
 The "Twin Towers" were named Sportsman of the Year by Sports Illustrated in 2003.